Jackson County DWI Court Process

 3. Trial (If No Plea Deal)

-- What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving while intoxicated.
-This means they must demonstrate that you were operating a motor vehicle in a public place and that you had a blood alcohol concentration (BAC) of 0.08 or higher, or that you had lost the normal use of your mental or physical faculties due to alcohol or drugs.
+- What the Prosecution Must Prove: To convict you of DUI in Texas, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
+Intoxication can be proven by showing that you had a Blood Alcohol Content (BAC) of 0.08 or higher, or that you had lost the normal use of your mental or physical faculties due to alcohol or drugs.

-- Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that your driving was not impaired.
+- Common Defenses: Common DUI defenses include challenging the legality of the traffic stop, questioning the accuracy of the breath or blood test results, and arguing that you were not actually intoxicated.

 First Offense

-- Other Requirements: Mandatory alcohol education program, community service, and potentially an Ignition Interlock Device (IID)
+- Other Requirements: Potential requirements include mandatory alcohol education classes, community service, and the installation of an Ignition Interlock Device (IID), as described under TX law §521.241.

 Second Offense